DeepFace

 DeepFace is a deep learning facial recognition system created by a research group at Facebook.
 It identifies human faces in digital images.
 The program employs a nine-layer neural network with over 120 million connection weights and was trained on four million images uploaded by Facebook users.
-The Facebook Research team has stated that the DeepFace method reaches an accuracy of 97.35% ± 0.25% on Labeled Faces in the Wild (LFW) data set where human beings have 97.53%.
+The Facebook Research team has stated that the DeepFace method reaches an accuracy of 97.35% ± 0.25% on the Labeled Faces in the Wild (LFW) data set where human beings have 97.53%.
 This means that DeepFace is sometimes more successful than human beings.

-As a result of growing societal concerns Meta announced that it plans to shut down Facebook facial recognition system, deleting the face scan data of more than one billion users.
-This change will represent one of the largest shifts in facial recognition usage in the technology’s history.
+As a result of growing societal concerns Meta announced that it plans to shut down Facebook's facial recognition system, deleting the face scan data of more than one billion users.
+This change will represent one of the largest shifts in facial recognition usage in the technology's history.
 Facebook planned to delete by December 2021 more than one billion facial recognition templates, which are digital scans of facial features.
 However, it did not plan to eliminate DeepFace which is the software that powers the facial recognition system.
 The company has also not ruled out incorporating facial recognition technology into future products, according to Meta spokesperson.

 Commercial rollout

 Origin

-DeepFace was produced by a collection of scientists from Facebook’s artificial intelligence research team.
+DeepFace was produced by a collection of scientists from Facebook's artificial intelligence research team.
 The team includes Yainiv Taigman and a Facebook research scientist Ming Yang.
 They were also joined by Lior Wolf, a faculty member from Tel Aviv University.
 Yaniv Taigman, came to Facebook when Facebook acquired Face.com in 2012.